R. Sankar: Public Life

 R. Sankar became the Chief Minister of Kerala when Pattom Thanupillai was appointed Governor of Punjab State.
 He was in the chair from 26 September 1962 to 10 September 1964.
-He had to resign and dismiss the Government under his leadership when a No-confidence motion was passed in the Assembly.
-He brought about many economic reforms while handling the finance portfolio.
-He served as the Chairman of the Committee of Privileges from 1960 to 1964.
+He had to resign and dismiss the Government under his leadership when a Motion of no confidence was passed in the Assembly following death of P. T. Chacko and chain of events that led to formation of Kerala Congress.

-Sankar died at the age of 63 on 7 November 1972.
-The Assembly paid its homage to him on 13 November 1972.